elyacoub9/DevOpswithDocker_EX1.15/README.md

 node index.js
 ```

-the app will run on the port 1937
+the app will run on the port 1937.

-This will start the application and you should see the output in the terminal .

-Feel free to adjust the content as needed for your application!